Alabama health care providers sue over threat of prosecution for abortion help

 After the U.S. Supreme Court overturned Roe v.
 Wade and handed authority on abortion law to the states, the Deep South quickly became an area of limited abortion access.

 Alabama bans abortion at any stage of pregnancy with no exceptions for rape and incest.
-The only exemption is if it’s needed because pregnancy seriously threatens the health of the woman.
+The only exemption is if it’s needed because pregnancy seriously threatens the pregnant patient’s health.
 Nineteen states have enacted restrictions and many southern states have near complete bans.
 Marty said that means women often have to travel long distances to receive care, which can bring financial and logistical hardship.

 Marty said most people who reach out to the clinic know “there is no abortion in Alabama.
 What they aren’t aware of is how far that extends.”